NFL asked Snyder to ‘back off’ use of private investigators, lawyer says, as PI visits rattle ex-employees

 One former employee, who spoke on the condition of anonymity for fear of retribution, said she was confronted by a private investigator the day after The Post requested comment from the team’s public relations firm about a workplace incident involving her.

 The first knock on the door of her home came around 8 a.m., the former employee said.
-She ignored it, and when another knock came at 9, her roommate opened the door to a woman in a mask asking to speak to the former employee cited in The Post’s email.
+She ignored it, and when another knock came at 9, her roommate opened the door to a woman in a mask asking to speak to the former employee cited in The Post’s email to the team’s publicist.

 “She opened with: ‘I’m wondering if I could speak to you about your former employer. ...
 I was hired by your former employer to ask some questions,” the former employee said.
 The private investigator then attempted to ask a question about the incident that The Post had described in its email to Snyder’s publicist.
 The former employee cut her off.